DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 The Théodat Complex was introduced by Brisson et al. (1998a, b) to describe all syntectonic and gneissic plutonic rocks observed north of the Théodat and Evans lake area (sheets 32K15 and 32K16).
 These authors subdivided the Théodat Complex into six main units: 1) biotite gneiss (Athe1); 2) massive to gneissic granodiorite (Athe2); 3) porphyritic and magnetic granodiorite (Athe3); 4) granodioritic gneiss (Athe4); 5) tonalite (Athe5); and 6) granite and pegmatite (Athe6).
 In the Ouagama Lake area (sheet 32K11), Morin (1998) interpreted the Théodat Complex as a package of late-tectonic intrusions.
 He assigned granodiorite, tonalite and pegmatite to unit Athe1, and granite and pegmatite to unit Athe2.

-The works in the Rodayer Lake area (sheets 32K13, 32K14, 32N03 and NE quarter of sheet 32N04; Bandyayera and Daoudene, 2017) and in the Montagnes Lake area (sheets 32O11, 32O12, and 32O14; Bandyayera and Caron-Côté, 2019) show that gneiss of the Théodat Complex, interpreted as a package of syntectonic intrusions (Brisson et al., 1998a) or late-tectonic intrusions (Morin, 1998), are Mesoarchean (2833.5 ±3 Ma; David et al., in preparation).
+Works in the Rodayer Lake area (sheets 32K13, 32K14, 32N03 and NE quarter of sheet 32N04; Bandyayera and Daoudene, 2017) and in the Montagnes Lake area (sheets 32O11, 32O12, and 32O14; Bandyayera and Caron-Côté, 2019) show that gneiss of the Théodat Complex, interpreted as a package of syntectonic intrusions (Brisson et al., 1998a) or late-tectonic intrusions (Morin, 1998), are Mesoarchean (2833.5 ±3 Ma; David, 2020).
 These rocks are comparable to those of the Rodayer Pluton, interpreted as a tonalitic bedrock emplaced between 2830 Ma and 2820 Ma (Davis et al., 1994, 1995).
 According to this new geochronological and mapping data, a new subdivision of the Théodat Complex is proposed by Bandyayera and Caron-Côté (2019).
 Foliated to gneissic tonalitic and granodioritic rocks form the base of the complex interpreted as Archean bedrock.
 It is intruded by syntectonic to late-tectonic granodioritic, monzodioritic or granitic intrusions.

 The Théodat Complex is one of the largest plutono-gneissic masses in the Opatica Subprovince, limited to the north by the Nemiscau and Opinaca subprovinces, and to the south by the Frotet-Evans Volcano-Sedimentary Belt.
 This complex is the eastward extension of the Lac Rodayer Pluton, interpreted as Mesoarchean tonalitic basement, emplaced between 2830 Ma and 2820 Ma (Davis et al., 1994, 1995), and intruded by several generations of granitoids.
 In the vicinity and within the Poste Albanel Shear Zone that separates the Théodat Complex from the Nemiscau Subprovince, rocks are mylonitized, folded and sheared.
 The Théodat Complex consists of five units: 1) gneissic rocks (Athe1); 2) foliated granodiorite (Athe2); 3) porphyritic granodiorite (Athe3); 4) biotite granite (Athe4); and 5) granitic pegmatite (Athe5).